cgiamarino9/PubAff405_S26/Weeks/Week04 Open data/readme.md

 <left>

-For this week's group assignment, meet with your group members and submit a status report as a markdown file in your group repo.
+For this week's project assignment, submit a status report as a markdown file in your project repo.
 This will simply be graded as a "done" or "not done" and count towards your participation grade.
 </left>

 ### Instructions